Matthew McConaughey Flips Script On Hollywood [Opinion]

 This is beginning to look a lot more like A Time to Kill The Messenger, Dallas Sellers Club, or How to Lose an Audience in 10 Words.

-Either way, Matthew McConaughey is catching a lot of flack, when, perhaps, we should cut the guy some slack.
+Either way, Matthew McConaughey is catching a lot of flak, when, perhaps, we should cut the guy some slack.

 [Featured Image by Mike Coppola/Getty Images]